 It is difficult to fathom the grace that Shivadayal received from Baba Ji because of their relationship.
-Those who interact with a Saint at any point of their life in any way have a special place in their hearts and this association eventually becomes the source of their liberation also.

 ^{5.} Michael Mayo-Smith, editor, In Search of the Gracious One: An Account in His Own Words of The Spiritual Search and Discipleship of Sant Ajaib Singh (Sanbornton, NH: Sant Bani Ashram, 2007) p 45.